webplatform/docs/dom/Document/elementFromPoint/index.md

 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x
-|Data type=String
+|Data type=Number
-|Description=A '''Integer''' that specifies the X-offset, in pixels.
+|Description=A number that specifies the X-offset, in pixels.
 |Optional=No
 }}{{Method Parameter
 |Name=y
-|Data type=String
+|Data type=Number
-|Description=A '''Integer''' that specifies the Y-offset, in pixels.
+|Description=A number that specifies the Y-offset, in pixels.
 |Optional=No
 }}
 |Method_applies_to=dom/document